This information is available as a Word Document or PDF Document

 - Have a disability or health condition that affects your ability to carry out daily living tasks or move around.

-- Have a disability/health condition that has lasted at least 3 months and be expected to last at least 9 months more.
-You don’t have to have a diagnosis for what is causing your symptoms.
+- Have a disability or health condition that has lasted at least 3 months and be expected to last at least 9 months more.
+You don’t have to have a formal diagnosis for what is causing your symptoms.

-You can use the Scottish Government suitability checker to help you decide whether you are eligible to apply.
+You can use the link here Scottish Government suitability checker to help you decide whether to apply.

-You have to be below State Pension age to make a new application, but if you already receive Adult Disability Payment when you reach State Pension Age you can continue to receive the benefit past State Pension age.
+You have to be below State Pension age (66) to make a new application, but if you already receive Adult Disability Payment when you reach State Pension age you can continue to receive it after State Pension age.

 Adult Disability Payment components

-There are two different parts to Adult Disability Payment; the daily living component, and the mobility component.
-You might receive one of these components or both of them.
+There are two different parts to Adult Disability Payment; the daily living component and the mobility component.
+You might receive one component or both.

 You can receive the daily living component if you have difficulties with some of the everyday activities needed to look after yourself.
 These include: